villez/vswiki/README.md

 ## Tools & Dependencies

-In general, plan to keep up with the latest versions of tools, especially Ruby and Rails.
-Since this is an experimental project with no deployed base, will *not* put much effort into being backwards compatible with older versions.
+Currently this is an experimental project with no deployed base, and the general plan to keep up with the latest versions of tools, especially Ruby and Rails, but also the testing tools etc. This means I will *not* put much effort into being backwards compatible with older versions; rather, will lean towards quick upgrades and use the project as a test ground for the needed changes for new versions.

-The main tool dependencies are:
+The main dependencies and tools are:

  * Rails 4.1
- * Ruby 2.1 - only a minor dependency with the new %i array of symbols syntax, otherwise 2.0 should work as well, but not planning to support at the moment
+ * Ruby 2.1 (though only a minor dependency with the new %i array of symbols syntax, otherwise 2.0 should work as well)
  * PostgreSQL, including the development & testing environments; no strong dependency yet, but may use e.g. PostgreSQL full text search later
- * Bootstrap 3 for layout & styling; subject to change later
+ * Bootstrap 3 for layout & styling
  * main testing tools: RSpec 3, Capybara, Poltergeist, database_cleaner, shoulda-matchers
- * additional dev & test utilities: launchy, SimpleCov
+ * additional dev & test utilities: launchy, SimpleCov, quiet_assets

 ## Future Development